mhroth/jasiohost/README.md

 AsioDriver.shutdownAndUnloadDriver();
 ```

+See the [ExampleHost](https://github.com/mhroth/jasiohost/blob/master/src/com/synthbot/jasiohost/ExampleHost.java) for more details.
+It also contains a `main` function with a minimum GUI for selecting available drivers.

 Note that you can only load one ASIO driver at time.
 This is a limitation of the original API (AFAIK).